ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Expert Validation

+\paragraph{Setup.} We collect expert judgements on head-to-head answers (\Cref{fig:eval_interface}) to perform a meta-evaluation on LLMs using rubrics to approximate expert judgements.
 Experts provide two types of annotations: (1) Rubric coverage: Experts rate how well each answer covers each rubric item on a 5-point scale (0 = \keyword{Not at all}, 4 = \keyword{Completely}).
-These ratings validate how closely evaluator LLMs align with human assessments of content coverage.
 (2) Pairwise preference: Experts compare two answers side-by-side (in random order) and select: \keyword{Left} is better, \keyword{Right} is better, \keyword{Tie}, or \keyword{Both bad}.
-Plurality voting determines the final label; if votes split evenly between \keyword{Left} and \keyword{Right} with no \keyword{Ties} or \keyword{Both-bad} labels, the result is marked as \keyword{Disagreement}.
-These annotations support evaluating whether rubrics enhance the agreement between evaluator LLMs and human judgments.
+Majority voting determines the final label.

+Answers are generated from \gptfouronemini and \geminitwofiveflash using their providers' embedding models\footnote{\texttt{ text-embedding-3-large}, \texttt{ text-embedding-004}} to retrieve relevant passages as input context.
+We retrieve the top-20 arXiv papers via Google search on the given query and constrain search by the appropriate date cutoff.
+Papers are chunked into 1000 character passages, and the top-20 passages ranked by embedding similarity score are input as context.